bgu-frontend/hw4-security/README.md

 8. in Atlas: Set the allowed IP addresses to 'all' (0.0.0.0).
 9. Download the final submitted version to a new dir and make sure it installs and runs correctly, preferably on a fresh machine.
 10. Start from your previous, hw3-profiles, submission.
-11. Make sure you fill and submit "CSRF_readme.txt".
+11. Make sure you fill in and submit "CSRF_readme.txt".

 ## Goals
 1. Add security layers.
 2. Hosting: Move the dev projects to a public host.
-3. Testing: End to end testing.
+3. Testing: End-to-end testing.
 4. Optionally polishing the website using tailwind.
 Some of the material will be given in the TA session.